code-philia/time-travelling-visualizer/docs/README.md

 **File**: `tool/benchmark.py`

-A standalone Python script that measures the old vs new approach by making actual HTTP calls to the Flask backend.
+I created a script that compares the old approach to the new lazy loading and parallel approach to see the improvement in time.

 **Usage**:
 ```bash